rclone/rclone-webui-react/README.md

 ## Getting Started

 The project currently requires you to install and configure react and npm to run correctly.
-Read more about the project details at [chaitanya.codes](http://chaitanya.codes)

 ## Running the project through rclone: